Napoleon III: Reconstruction of Paris (1854–1870)

-Napoleon III built two new railway stations: the Gare de Lyon (1855) and the Gare du Nord (1865).
+The emperor built two new railway stations: the Gare de Lyon (1855) and the Gare du Nord (1865).
 He completed Les Halles, the great cast iron and glass pavilioned produce market in the center of the city, and built a new municipal hospital, the Hôtel-Dieu, in the place of crumbling medieval buildings on the Ile de la Cité.
-The signature architectural landmark was the Paris Opera, the largest theater in the world, designed by Charles Garnier to crown the center of Napoleon III's new Paris.
+The signature architectural landmark was the Paris Opera, the largest theater in the world, designed by Charles Garnier to crown the center of Napoleon's new Paris.

-Napoleon III also wanted to build new parks and gardens for the recreation and relaxation of the Parisians, particularly those in the new neighbourhoods of the expanding city.

-Napoleon III's new parks were inspired by his memories of the parks in London, especially Hyde Park, where he had strolled and promenaded in a carriage while in exile; but he wanted to build on a much larger scale.
+Napoleon also wanted to build new parks and gardens for the recreation and relaxation of the Parisians, particularly those in the new neighbourhoods of the expanding city.
+Napoleon's new parks were inspired by his memories of the parks in London, especially Hyde Park, where he had strolled and promenaded in a carriage while in exile; but he wanted to build on a much larger scale.
 Working with Haussmann and Jean-Charles Adolphe Alphand, the engineer who headed the new Service of Promenades and Plantations, he laid out a plan for four major parks at the cardinal points of the compass around the city.
 Thousands of workers and gardeners began to dig lakes, build cascades, plant lawns, flowerbeds and trees, and construct chalets and grottoes.
-Napoleon III transformed the Bois de Boulogne into a park (1852–58) to the west of Paris.
-To the east, he created the Bois de Vincennes (1860–65), and to the north, the Parc des Buttes-Chaumont (1865–67).
-The Parc Montsouris (1865–78) was created to the south.
+Napoleon III transformed the Bois de Boulogne into a park to the west of Paris.
+To the east, he created the Bois de Vincennes, and to the north, the Parc des Buttes-Chaumont.
+The Parc Montsouris was created to the south.

 In addition to building the four large parks, Napoleon had the city's older parks, including the Parc Monceau, formerly owned by the Orléans family, and the Jardin du Luxembourg, refurbished and replanted.
 He also created some twenty small parks and gardens in the neighbourhoods as miniature versions of his large parks.
 Alphand termed these small parks "green and flowering salons".
 The intention of Napoleon's plan was to have one park in each of the eighty "quartiers" (neighbourhoods) of Paris, so that no one was more than a ten-minute walk from such a park.
 The parks were an immediate success with all classes of Parisians.